ProfessorKazarinoff/Oregon-Engineering-Transfer-App/docs/docs/index.md

-# Welcome to the Oregon Transfer App Docs
+# Welcome to the Oregon Engineering Transfer App Docs

 <br>

-This documentation serves as a record of the creation of the Oregon Transfer App.
+This documentation serves as a record of the creation of the Oregon Engineering Transfer App.

-The Oregon Transfer app is a web app that shows how an Engineering class completed at an Oregon Community College can be transferred to an engineering class in an Oregon 4-year School.
+The Oregon Engineering Transfer app is a web app that shows how an Engineering class completed at an Oregon Community College can be transferred to an engineering class in an Oregon 4-year School.
 Written in Django and Python.

 <br>